What is Section 8? Tips on Managing a Section 8 Rental Property in Grand Rapids, MI

 Are you Required to Accept Section 8?

 Familiarize yourself with local fair housing laws.
 Section 8 vouchers in some areas, including the City of Grand Rapids, are considered a source of income.
-In Grand Rapids, income source is a protected class and you can’t discriminate based on where the income is coming from.
+In Grand Rapids, income source is a protected class and you can’t discriminate based on a person’s income.
 So be mindful of the fair housing laws when you are screening applicants.
 It’s important to note that you aren’t required to provide all the information required by the housing commission and you don’t have to accept their lease addendums.
 If you decide not to provide the information or provide the lease addendums, the tenant won’t be approved to live at your property.

 Section 8 Tips